-With the latest update of the SimScale Early Access Program transient, turbulent flow analysis is now possible.
-Find a little sneak peek what it means to set up such an analysis on the SimScale platform in the pictures below.
+The latest update of the SimScale Early Access Program makes transient, turbulent flow analysis now possible.
+Here is a little sneak peek at what it means to set up such an analysis on the SimScale platform.

 How to Perform a Transient, Turbulent Flow Analysis?

-Starting off in the Mesh Creator tab we use the boundary layer refinement meshing strategy to create a tetrahedral volume mesh with a refined prismatic boundary layer for the example pipe.
-With this mesh we can create a new simulation within the Simulation Designer.
+Starting off in the Mesh Creator tab, the boundary layer refinement meshing strategy is used to create a tetrahedral volume mesh with a refined prismatic boundary layer for the example pipe.
+With this mesh, we can create a new simulation within the Simulation Designer.

-Setting up the simulation step by step we choose the necessary parameters, apply initial and boundary conditions that are instantaneously highlighted within the 3D Viewer as shown in the screenshot below.
+Setting up the simulation step by step, we chose the necessary parameters, applied the initial and boundary conditions that are subsequently instantaneously highlighted within the 3D Viewer.

-Once we went completely through the simulation designer tree the simulation is completely specified.
-We choose an 8-core system for the computation of this analysis and start the simulation.
+After we have moved completely through the simulation designer tree, the simulation is completely specified.
+We chose an 8-core system for the computation of this analysis and started the simulation.

-Since transient, turbulent flow analysis can be very resource intensive, the scalability of the SimScale platform is a big advantage—you are free to run an arbitrary number of simulations in parallel on the hardware of your choice.
+Since transient, turbulent flow analysis can be very resource intensive, the scalability of the SimScale platform is a distinct advantage—you are free to run an arbitrary number of simulations in parallel on the hardware of your choice.